 - Earn points through Amex Offers.
 Another way to earn more Amex Membership Rewards points is through Amex Offers.
 All American Express credit cards let cardholders add Amex Offers to their respective cards, and you can pick and choose which merchant offers you’re interested in.
 You’ll have the chance to earn Membership Rewards points or bonus cash back on eligible purchases.

 For the most part, we suggest avoiding Amex Membership Rewards points redemptions that offer less than 1 cent per point in value.
 This includes using rewards to cover charges made to your account, which only nets you 0.6 cents per point in value.
 Also, be aware that you will only get 0.7 cents per point if you use your rewards for travel other than flights through AmexTravel.com.

 While your rewards are definitely yours to spend, you’ll get more bang for your buck if you focus on redemption options that net you at least 1 cent per point each.

 The bottom line

-Not only that, but you can “shop around” with flexible points for travel to ensure you get the best deal, whether that means booking through AmexTravel.com or transferring to an airline or hotel partner.
+While points or miles earned in a specific program can be worth pursuing if you know you can use them, Amex Membership Rewards points offer flexible redemption options, don’t have earning limits and don’t expire.
+Not only that, but you can “shop around” for travel to ensure you get the best deal, whether that means booking through AmexTravel.com or transferring to an airline or hotel partner.
 And since you can also always redeem points for gift cards, merchandise and statement credits, you’ll be able to use your rewards no matter what.